-- 1. Establish fire management direction in the Land and Resource Management Plan to integrate the role and use of wildland fire and hazardous fuels management in defining and achieving resource objectives. - Ensure that the Fire Management Reference System (see the Fire Management Planning Guide, http://fsweb.wo.fs.fed.us/fire/fmp/Fire-Mgt-Planning-Guide-2017FINAL.pdf, is current and accurately reflects hazardous fuels management, wildfire response and prescribed fire implementation procedures and standards (FSM 5141). - 3.
-Ensure a fuel treatment effectiveness assessment is conducted on all wildfires which start in or burn areas where hazardous fuels were treated (including treatments by wildfire) (see FSM 5144). - 4.
-Utilize the National, Regional, or locally developed landscape level risk assessment processto inform the identification and prioritization of hazardous fuels reduction projects. - 5.
+- 1. Establish fire management direction in the Land and Resource Management Plan to integrate the role and use of wildland fire and hazardous fuels management in defining and achieving resource objectives. - 2.
+Ensure that the Fire Management Reference System (see the Fire Management Planning Guide, http://fsweb.wo.fs.fed.us/fire/fmp/Fire_Mgt_Planning_Guide_2017FINAL.pdf, is current and accurately reflects hazardous fuels management, wildfire response and prescribed fire implementation procedures and standards (sec.
+5141).

+- 3. Ensure a fuel treatment effectiveness assessment is conducted on all wildfires which start in or burn areas where hazardous fuels were treated (including treatments by wildfire) (see FSM 5144). - 4.
+Utilize the National, Regional, or locally developed landscape level risk assessment process to inform the identification and prioritization of hazardous fuels reduction projects. - 5.
 Document the project selection process.